The Palm Beach County Luxury Seller’s Almanac (2026 Updated)

 Jupiter Inlet Colony

-Micro-inventory and beach-path proximity create natural scarcity that requires no selling.
-The risk is incomplete documentation discovered post-offer.
-Operational note: the Colony's small footprint means every recent comparable is known to active buyers.
-Pricing anomalies are identified immediately.
+Limited inventory and beach-path proximity create natural scarcity that requires no selling.
+The risk is incomplete documentation discovered after an offer.
+Practical note: the Colony's small footprint means every recent sale is known to active buyers.
+Pricing that does not account for recent closes on the same street will be challenged immediately.

 Marine + Office Node